carmeloriolo/kali-live-usb-mac-osx/README.md

 ## Fix EFI ##

-Mount the USB device and replace the EFI/BOOT/ folder with the one in this repository.
+After the installation is completed mount the USB device and replace the EFI/BOOT/ folder with the one in this repository.
 Reboot and Enjoy!

 #### References